basondole/smokeping/nso/01-nso.md

 result in-sync
 </pre>

+You will notice the config flow is not exactly what we are used to with a junos device however it follows the same hierarchy with `junos:configuration` being the top level of the config from which we can go to any other sub stanza and get a corresponding prompt for that for example the command `junos:configuration groups PYCON` gets us to the `(config-groups-PYCON)` prompt same as `edit groups PYCON` would take us to `[edit groups PYCON]` on the JunoS cli

 We now logon to the junos device and check the config that's been pushed from the nso
 <pre>
 fisi@big> show system commit | match ^0